TilakChad/PNG_ImageViewer/README.md

 <br>

 # independent_src
-This contains image viewer that should compile fine on any OPENGL-supported OS.
+This contains image viewer that should compile fine on any OPENGL-supported OS(platform).
 Need to have Glad (can be generated easily from https://glad.dav1d.de/) and glfw3 library though.
+Everything src and indpendent_src have same except the renderer.
+Src use Qt as image renderer while latter uses OpenGL.